flashbots/flashbots-docs/docs/flashbots-data/mev-inspect-py/exploring.md

 LIMIT 10;
 ```

-Postgres tip: Enter `\x` to enter "Explanded display" mode which looks nicer for results with many columns
+Postgres tip: Enter `\x` to enter "Expanded display" mode which looks nicer for results with many columns